A Proof of the Cameron-Ku conjecture: Cross-intersecting families of permutations

-We say that \(\Gamma\) is a normal Cayley graph if its generating set is a union of conjugacy-classes of \(G\).
-The set of derangements is a union of conjugacy classes of \(S_{n}\), so the derangement graph is a normal Cayley graph.
-The following result gives an explicit 1-1 correspondence between the (isomorphism classes of) irreducible representations of \(G\) and the eigenvalues of \(\Gamma\):
+If \(\Gamma\) is a normal Cayley graph, then \(\sum_{s \in S} s\) lies in the {\em centre} of \(\mathbb{C}G\) --- i.e., it commutes with every \(x \in \mathbb{C}G\).
+This leads, via Schur's lemma, to an explicit 1-1 correspondence between the eigenvalues of \(\Gamma\) and the isomorphism classes of irreducible representations of \(G\):

-\begin{theorem}(Frobenius-Schur-others) Let \(G\) be a finite group; let \(X \subset G\) be an inverse-closed, conjugation-invariant subset of \(G\) and let \(\Gamma\) be the Cayley graph on \(G\) with generating set \(X\).
+\begin{theorem}(Schur; Babai; Diaconis, Shahshahani; Roichman.)\\ Let \(G\) be a finite group, let \(S \subset G\) be an inverse-closed, conjugation-invariant subset of \(G\), and let \(\Gamma\) be the Cayley graph on \(G\) with generating set \(S\).
+Let \(A\) denote the adjacency matrix of \(\Gamma\).
 Let \((\rho_{1},V_{1}),\ldots,(\rho_{k},V_{k})\) be a complete set of non-isomorphic irreducible representations of \(G\) --- i.e., containing one representative from each isomorphism class of irreducible representations of \(G\).
 Let \(U_{i}\) be the sum of all submodules of the group module \(\mathbb{C}G\) which are isomorphic to \(V_{i}\).
 We have

 and each \(U_{i}\) is an eigenspace of \(A\) with dimension \(\dim(V_{i})^{2}\) and eigenvalue